 In 1852 James Hinds, a ship builder in Calais, Maine, launched the fastest clipper ship ever produced in the state.

 He’d built the ship on spec for a New York investor who had passed through Calais and been impressed by Hinds’ skills.
-On launch, the ship was 125 feet long and 29 feet across.
-It had been designed to be 12 feet tall, but the shipbuilder had expanded it to 16 feet at the owner’s request so that it could carry more cargo.
+On launch, the ship measured 125 feet long and 29 feet across.
+Hinds designed it to be 12 feet tall, but expanded it to 16 feet at the owner’s request so it could carry more cargo.

 The ship caused quite a stir in Calais.
-Thomas V. Briggs, a young man from a local shipbuilding family, watched with awe as the Arabian was launched.
+Thomas V. Briggs, a young man from a local shipbuilding family, watched the Arabian’s launch with awe .

 The Arabian never returned to Calais, and Briggs would wonder for years what happened to her.
 It would take more than 50 years for him to find out and tell the world.

 Fastest Clipper Ship

 The clipper ship made New York in four days, and the pilot who took it up the Hudson River declared he had never seen a ship so fast.
-This was during the heyday of the clipper ship, and as it sailed into New York, the speed of the Arabian attracted a lot of attention.
+It was the heyday of the clipper ship, and as the Arabian speedily sailed into New York Harbor she attracted a lot of attention.

 A Spanish investor then began a game of cat and mouse with the Arabian’s owners.
 He wanted the clipper ship, he insisted, but not at that price.
 But when the boat’s owners left New York for Boston, the would-be buyer panicked and sent word he would meet the price.

-From New York, the Arabian was given a new crew and captain and she departed for Cardenas in Cuba.
+From New York, the Arabian got a new crew and captain, and then she sailed for Cardenas in Cuba.
 One of the original crewman stayed with the ship, however.
 When Thomas Briggs found him, he divulged what had become of the Arabian.

 To Cuba and Beyond

-In Cardenas, the ship was fitted with an additional deck, and now had two levels below deck to haul cargo and each level had only about two feet of headroom.
-Such decks were designed for only one type of cargo: slaves.
+In Cardenas, the ship was fitted with an additional deck, and now had two levels below deck to haul cargo.
+Each level had only about two feet of headroom.
+Such decks were designed for one type of cargo: slaves.